Monica MontesaAugust 15, 2024

 There are a few persuasive myths and misconceptions that could misguide your recruitment marketing strategy.
 Let’s debunk them:

 Myth 1: You should only promote your employer brand when you have job openings.
 Recruitment marketing isn’t only about promoting open roles.
 It’s also about marketing your organization and building a large talent pipeline you can call upon once you do have an open role.
-Strong recruitment marketing strategies enhance the reputation of your employer brand, build your talent pipeline, and help you fill roles.
+Strong recruitment marketing strategies enhance the reputation of your employer brand, build your talent pipeline, and help you fill roles once they are open.

 Myth 2: Job seekers only care about money and perks.
 On the contrary, data shows that job seekers care about your employer brand and reputation.
 In fact, 63% of employees would consider leaving their current role for another company with a better reputation and learning and development opportunities.
 A great employer brand is a benefit that can make up for a lower salary or fewer perks.

 Myth 3: Just posting your opening on a job board is enough to fill roles.
-While this is one strategic way to promote a job role, there are many effective recruitment marketing strategies and channels that help recruiters build their employer brand and promote roles.
-To quickly fill roles and build your talent pipeline, you should rely on multiple recruitment marketing channels.
+While this is one strategic way to promote a job role, there are many effective recruitment marketing strategies and channels that help recruiters build their employer brand and fill roles.
+To quickly fill job openings and build your talent pipeline, you should rely on multiple recruitment marketing channels, as well as recruitment marketing automation, to get your messages across quickly and effectively.

 Myth 4: Long application forms aren’t a dealbreaker for applicants.
 60% of job seekers quit the online application process due to form length or complexity.
 That 60% includes great applicants.
-A long, difficult application process may stop them from applying, as they have other options.
+A long, difficult application process may stop candidates from applying, and limit your pool of candidates to choose from.

 How to build a recruitment marketing strategy